Sonne (Rammstein song): Music video

-The video features the band as dwarves mining gold for Snow White.
+The video features the band as the Seven Dwarfs mining gold for Snow White.
 According to Paul Landers in the Making of Sonne, the idea came from a video made by Oliver Riedel, who mixed the song with parts of Snow White.
-Snow White is played by Russian soap actress Yulia Stepanova.
+The role of Snow White was played by Margaux Bossieux.

 Live performances

 The song debuted as "Klitschko" on 16 April 2000.
 It was very different from the final version released in Mutter.
 It was played in some concerts on the Japanese/Australia-New Zealand leg of the Sehnsucht tour, before Mutter was released and its tour started.
 These concerts were the only time the third verse of the song was played; when played live, the band usually omits the final stanza, and instead plays a slightly longer intro and outro.